monokaijs/chatgpt-bot-nodejs/readme.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fmonokaijs%2Fchatgpt-bot-nodejs)

 ### Note:
+⚠️ Warning: Vercel only provides you 10 secs for processing "function" (it means your bot only have 10 seconds to response to the user), but OpenAI platforms often takes about 20 secs to process a request.
+This may lead your bot to not replying incoming messages.
+To resolve this, you can use another platform that allow a longer function processing time or upgrade to a higher plan on Vercel.

+Another side note is that using English in conversation will significant improve the response time from OpenAI.
+Be noticed!

 This project can be run both using NodeJs or NextJs.
 I've tried to migrate this application for you to deploy it onto Vercel Platform without any obstacles.